seizethemeansof/finite/README.md

-# finite
+# Musinite (2020)

-This is a finite music space.
-Here is a [sample](https://seizethemeansof.github.io/finite/).
+Given predetermined musical rules and length, the set of all possible musical compositions is finite.
+Welcome to explore a subset of a musical universe [sample](https://seizethemeansof.github.io/musignite/).